influxdata/docs-v2/content/influxdb/v2.4/reference/syntax/influxql/internals.md

 `LAST()`, `MIN()`, and `MAX()`, the engine must provide a way to return related data at the same time with the selected point.

-For example, in this query:
+Let's look at the following query:

 ```sql
 SELECT FIRST(value), host FROM cpu GROUP BY time(1h)